What is a holiday countdown?

 How to edit and customize the holiday countdown timer

 Now comes the fun part-customizing your holiday countdown timer to look and act the way you want it to!
-The skill is divided into 4 tabs including what to show, where to show it, when to show it, and the why tab for A/B testing.
+The skill is divided into 5 tabs including location, content, design, behavior, and conditions.

 This tab lets you choose what content to show to your customers.
-The first tab ‘Content’ allows you to customize a message, add a call to action button, enable/disable a close button, and customize the timer template.
-For the message we want to let customers know it’s a discount for let’s say our Labour Day weekend sale.
+It allows you to customize a message, add a call to action button, enable/disable a close button, and customize the timer template.
+For the message, we want to let customers know it’s a discount for our July 4th weekend sale.
 Edit the text, but make sure to leave %TIMER% and %DISCOUNT_CODE% alone, as when the skill is live these will populate with the correct information automatically.
-Enabling or disbaling the close lets you decide whether to add a button to let customers close the banner or not.
+Enabling or disabling the close lets you decide whether to add a button to let customers close the banner or not.
 The timer template can be edited to show only hours, or exclude seconds depending on how you’d like the countdown to appear.
-You can also enable and disable a time-out message which displays once time is up.
+You can also enable and disable a time-out message which displays once the time is up.

-This tab lets you decide when to show your holiay countdown timer.
+This tab lets you decide when to show your holiday countdown timer.
 You can set specific triggers and conditions on when to show it.
 You can have it trigger as soon as a page loads, and limit to only once per hour per shopper if you’d like.
-You can choose to show if a customer was previously looking at a specific product or if they’ve been on the site a specific amount of time.
 Or maybe you only want to show the holiday countdown timer during the week-you can do that here too.
-You can also set a schedule to run the timer, so that after Labour Day (or whatever holiday you choose) the skill becomes deactivated and no longer runs.
+You can also set a schedule to run the timer, so that after July 4th the skill becomes deactivated and no longer runs.
 Simply enable the schedule and set your dates and times for the holiday countdown timer to start and finish.

 By default, this skill is turned off.
 You can enable it yourself and also find out more about A/B Testing through this article.